K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![049]
 2. Go to the check/modify page for contributor details and check the contributor's details.
 ![050]
-3. Select the authority to modify and click "Modify" button.
+3. Select the authority to modify and click the "Modify" button.
 ![051]
 4. Check the modified authority of the contributor from the contributor's list.
 ![052]